Grade I listed buildings in Bristol

 There are 100 Grade I listed buildings in Bristol, England according to Bristol City Council.
 The register includes many structures which for convenience are grouped together in the list below.

 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade I structures are those considered to be "buildings of exceptional interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Listing a building imposes severe restrictions on what the owner might wish to change or modify in the structure or its fittings.
 In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Historic England, a non-departmental public body sponsored by the Department for Culture, Media and Sport, while local authorities have a responsibility to regulate and enforce the planning regulations.

 The oldest Grade I listed buildings in Bristol are religious.
 St James' Priory was founded in 1129 as a Benedictine priory by Robert, Earl of Gloucester, the illegitimate son of Henry I. The building is on the Historic England Buildings at Risk Register and described as being in very bad condition.
 The second oldest is The Cathedral Church of the Holy and Undivided Trinity which is more commonly known as Bristol Cathedral and its associated Gatehouse.
 Founded in 1140, the church became the seat of the bishop and cathedral of the new Diocese of Bristol in 1542.
 Most of the medieval stonework, particularly the Elder Lady Chapel, is made from limestone taken from quarries around Dundry and Felton with Bath stone being used in other areas.
-Amongst the other churches included in the list is the 12th century St Mary Redcliffe which is the tallest building in Bristol.
+Amongst the other churches included in the list is the 12th century St Mary Redcliffe which was the tallest building in Bristol until 2020.
 The church was described by Queen Elizabeth I as "the fairest, goodliest, and most famous parish church in England."
 The New Room was built in 1739 by John Wesley and is the oldest Methodist chapel in the world.